 To implement that idea of a value chain, CSCOs must be able to monitor how vendors mitigate those risks; that provides the intelligence you need to diversify your vendor base as necessary.
 Then CSCOs can build a truly sustainable supply chain, insulating your business from future pandemics, geopolitical unrest, natural disasters, and other unexpected and chaotic events.

 Avoiding supply chain disruptions, however, is just one benefit of constructing a sustainable supply chain.
-Read on for additional advantages and best practices for developing your supply chain sustainability strategy.
+Read on for additional advantages and best practices to develop and optimize your supply chain sustainability strategy.

 Why Is Supply Chain Sustainability Important?